 - You are more than your addiction

 - Your illness is not your fault

 - You can always get help

-At Metro Atlanta Treatment, our mission is to provide compassionate care, encouragement, and kindness to individuals seeking a life of recovery – without discernment.
+At Atlanta Treatment LLC, our mission is to provide compassionate care, encouragement, and kindness to individuals seeking a life of recovery – without discernment.
 No matter where you are in life and how serious your addiction may be, we want to help you.